Raw volume

 Keep moving through the same intent cluster

-Epoxy Coverage Calculator
+Epoxy Floor Coverage Calculator

 Estimate epoxy coverage by surface area and target coat thickness, with runoff, edge soak-in, waste, and resin-class guidance for finish coats and surface pours.